 The table below shows that the MITP serves eligible young children and their families in the home or in community settings with typically developing peers.
 These data display the percentage of children served primarily in natural environments based on a snapshot count on October 1st in the given year.
-The percentage of children, birth to three years, receiving the majority of their services in a natural environment on 10/1/18 was 98.14% with 85% receiving the majority of their services at home and 13% receiving services in the community.
+The percentage of children, birth to three years, receiving the majority of their services in a natural environment on 10/1/19 was 98.53% with 84.7% receiving the majority of their services at home and 13.8% receiving services in the community.

-Snapshot Data 10/1/14 10/1/15 10/1/16 10/1/17 10/1/18 Percentage of children birth to three served in natural environments 97.53% 97.37% 97.83% 97.44% 98.14%
+Snapshot Data 10/1/14 10/1/15 10/1/16 10/1/17 10/1/18 10/1/19 Percentage of children birth to three served in natural environments 97.53% 97.37% 97.83% 97.44% 98.14% 98.53%

-The percentage of children receiving the majority of their Extended IFSP services in a natural environment on 10/1/18 was 98.17%.
+The percentage of children receiving the majority of their Extended IFSP services in a natural environment on 10/1/19 was 99%.
 Performance on this indicator for both age groups exceeded the State target of 94.5%.
 Over the past five years, efforts to increase access for children to receive services in community settings have been beneficial.
-In particular, 42% of children 3 and 4 years of age received the majority of services in community settings in SFY 2019, compared to 35% in SFY 2012.
+In particular, 42% of children 3 and 4 years of age received the majority of services in community settings in SFY 2020, compared to 35% in SFY 2012.

-3. Child Outcomes - Comparing Progress at Entry and Exit at Age Three
+3. Child Outcomes - Comparing Progress at Entry and Exit at Age Three appropriate behaviors to meet their needs.

-The table below shows the percentage of young children with disabilities who exited the program within age expectations during SFY 2019 on the following child outcomes: positive social-emotional development, acquisition and use of knowledge and skills, and use of appropriate behaviors to meet their needs.
 Data were collected utilizing the Child Outcome Summary (COS) methodology.
 The COS measures the trajectory of child progress and is used by the majority of U.S. states and territories to measure child outcome performance.